algorand/pyteal/docs/state.rst

 ~~~~~~~~~~~~~~

 To read a value from an account's local state for another application, use the :any:`App.localGetEx`
 function.

 The first argument is an integer corresponding to the account to read from (in the same
-format as :any:`App.localGet`), the second argument is an integer corresponding to the application
+format as :any:`App.localGet`), the second argument is the ID of the application to read from, and
-to read from, and the third argument is the key to read.
+the third argument is the key to read.

+**Note:** The second argument is the actual ID of the application to read from, not an index into
+:code:`ForeignApps`.
+This means that you can read from any application that the account has opted
+into, not just applications included in :code:`ForeignApps`.
+The ID :code:`0` is still a special
+value that refers to the ID of the current application, but you could also use :any:`Global.current_application_id()`
+or :code:`Txn.application_id()` to refer to the current application.

 For example:

 .. code-block:: python

-    # get "role" from the sender's local state for the current account
+    # get "role" from the local state of Txn.accounts[0] (the sender) for the current app
     # if "role" has not been set, returns "none"
     myAppSenderRole = App.localGetEx(Int(0), Int(0), Bytes("role"))
     Seq([